Looking for some fun presidential

 |

-President Taft, on the other hand, not only instructed
+President Taft, unlike Teddy Roosevelt, not only instructed

 his campaign people not to keep it private, but actually participated in